cau-riken/nzp_gs_smooth/README.md

 1. Setup ANTs and make sure *antsRegistration* is accessible from your shell path.
 1. Use `conda create --name <env> --file requirements.txt`, where <env> is the name of the environemt, to create a suitable conda environment.
 2. Run `python main.py <input_directory>`, where <input_directory> is a folder of brain section images in sequence, starting with index 1, e.g. image_001.tif, image_002.tif, image_003.tif, ...
-3. Working directories and output folders in the same directory as main.py.
+3. Working and output directories will be generated in the same directory as main.py.
 ## Citation

 If you use this code please cite the paper that describes the computational pipeline that this code is a part of: